the-COH/resources/readme.md

 Use the public RPC `canto-testnet.plexnode.wtf` and chain ID 7701 in your development suite or wallet of choice.

-##### How do I get testnet tokens?
+##### How do I get testnet $CANTO?

-A testnet faucet at https://www.cantofaucet.com/ disperses 50 tokens per address per 24 hours.
-Alternatively, use the `/driptestnet {address}` command in the #canto-testnet-faucet channel of the [Canto Discord](https://discord.gg/canto).
+Use the web-based faucet at https://www.cantofaucet.com/.
+Alternatively, use the Discord faucet by entering the `/driptestnet {address}` command in the #canto-testnet-faucet channel of the [Canto Discord](https://discord.gg/canto).

+ Both faucets disperse 50 $CANTO per address per 24 hours.

+##### How do I get testnet $NOTE?

+The Discord faucet mentioned above also disperses 15 $NOTE each time it is used.

 ##### What about the old testnet?